Ceridan/databricks-tweak-extension/README.md

     The `dist` and `out` folders will be created as a result of build step.
 The `dist` folder contains the builded extensions.
 The `out` folder contains zip-archive with the extension's code.

-## How to load extension to your browser
+## How to load an unpacked extension to your browser

 ### Instructions for Google Chrome